pseudolanguagecompiler/pseudo_c/README.md

 4. **[Research Goal]** Can pseudocode + formal semantics reduce AI code hallucinations?
 5. Does pseudocode allow for recursive-self improvement and could PseudoC help to develop a formal RSI framework?

-## 🎓 Autoformalization Bootstrap** (Boostrap.lean)
+## 🎓 Bootstrap** (Boostrap.lean)

 **`Bootstrap.lean`**

+Bootstrap via **theorem extraction** (manual formalization → verified compiler).
+How does it work?
+Lea4 excels at verification.
 Bootstrap.lean defines a pure Lean 4 theorem proving that a bootstrapped pseudocompiler (BootstrappedCompiler) has identical semantics to the original.
 Lean verifies ⟦Bootstrapped⟧ ≡ ⟦Original⟧ through structural equivalence.
 Run lake build and lake exe pseudoc test.pseudo uses the theorem-extracted verified compiler.
+In the future, for more advanced semantics we might use autoformalization techniques here.

 ---